 We are focused on establishing best-in-class, comprehensive temperature-controlled supply chain solutions that support the expanding global landscape of the life sciences industry.
 We believe our growth strategy aligns with the growth of the markets we serve and our customers within them.
-In particular, we have identified the C&GT market as a high growth market, with unmet supply chain needs that we believe can benefit significantly from our solutions.
-The global C&GT market was valued at approximately \$4.2 billion in 2019 and is projected to grow to over \$33.1 billion by 2024.
+In particular, we have identified the C> market as a high growth market, with unmet supply chain needs that we believe can benefit significantly from our solutions.
+The global C> market was valued at approximately \$4.2 billion in 2019 and is projected to grow to over \$33.1 billion by 2024.

-Over the last several years, we have grown to become a leader in supporting C&GT clinical trials globally.
-As of the end of the first quarter of 2021, we supported 543 clinical trials and seven commercial therapies, including KYMRIAH by Novartis, YESCARTA and TECARTUS by Gilead/Kite, and BREYANZI by Bristol-Myers Squibb.
-In addition, two additional Cryoport supported therapies filed for commercial approval with the U.S. Food and Drug Administration, or FDA, or the European Medicines Agency, or EMA in 2020 and could be approved in 2021.
-Based on publicly disclosed information, industry data, and internal forecasts, we estimate that up to 21 additional Cryoport supported C&GTs, currently in clinical trials, may file for regulatory approval during the course of 2021.
+Over the last several years, we have grown to become a leader in supporting the clinical trials and commercial launches of cell and gene therapies globally.
+As of the end of the second quarter of 2021, we supported 561 clinical trials and seven commercial therapies, including KYMRIAH by Novartis, YESCARTA and TECARTUS by Gilead/Kite, and BREYANZI and ABECMA by Bristol-Myers Squibb.
+In addition, four additional Cryoport supported therapies filed for commercial approval with the U.S. Food and Drug Administration, or FDA, or the European Medicines Agency, or EMA in the first half of 2021 and could be approved in 2021 or early 2022.
+Looking forward, we anticipate up to an additional 11 MAA or BLA submissions for Cryoport-supported products during the second half of 2021 and an additional 10 flings in 2022.
 Commercial approvals of these therapies provide an opportunity to become significant revenue drivers for us in the future as each of them requires comprehensive temperature-controlled supply chain support and services at commercial scale, and we expect that many will select us as their critical supply chain solution as a result of our work in connection with their respective clinical trials.